tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 pair of servers if a first query times out, with a locally-determined limit for the number of fallback attempts that will be performed.

+## Handling Network Changes

+Whenever a client joins a new network, it SHOULD wait to receive local configuration for resolvers before using any Designated DoH servers.
+The local network might be authoritative for some names, or might require filtering.

+Once the local configuration of the new network has been received, the client MAY use Designated DoH configuration that it discovered when associated with another network.
+These configurations can still be considered valid since they came from DNSSEC-signed records.
+However, it is possible that different resolver IP addresses would be returned when looking up the designated server on the new network, which can provide a more optimal route through the Internet, so clients SHOULD perform new queries to refresh their mappings by making queries on connection on this new interface.

 # Server Requirements {#server}

 Any server deployment that provides a set of services within one or more domains,